V4Fire/Client/src/components/friends/async-render/README.md

   Show form
 ```

-#### Enabling one time rendering
+#### Enabling one-time rendering

-Providing the `renderKey` option you declare this template fragment should be rendered once,
+By providing the `renderKey` option, you declare that this template fragment should be rendered once,
-i.e. it won’t be re-rendered during the component state change.
-Mind, the render key should be unique.
+i.e., it won’t be re-rendered during the component state change.
+Keep in mind, the render key should be unique.

 ```
 < .container v-async-target